Time-dependent influence metric for cascade dynamics on networks: Introduction

 In this paper we consider how influential a node is in terms of its ability to propagate information through the network in a timely fashion.
 To see why such a measure can differ from classical centrality measures, consider a node $i$ who has many Twitter followers (i.e., other nodes who receive the messages tweeted by node $i$).
 Any connectivity-based measure will deem such a node as influential, but this influence depends on the followers of node $i$ being willing to retweet its messages, and their followers in turn also transmitting the message further.
 If for some reason the followers of node $i$ all decide not to retweet messages from them, or if their response time is relatively slow, then some other node with a lower number of (more active) followers may in fact be superior in terms of broadcasting reach into the network.
 In this paper we introduce a dynamical measure for the influence of a node in a network where transmission of a message or an infection from node $i$ to node $j$ happens with a time-dependent rate $\psi_{i\to j}(t)$ that may be different for each pair of nodes, and may also depend on the time $t$ elapsed since node $i$ became infected (received the tweet).
 In terms of Twitter, for example, $\psi_{i\to j}(t)$ could be calculated empirically for each friend-follower relationship $(i,j)$ by observing the fraction of tweets from node $i$ that are retweeted by node $j$ in a certain timeframe.

-We develop a measure for the influence of each node by calculating the expected size of the ``cascade tree'' that is seeded by the infection of the node, under a locally tree-like assumption on the network structure.
-This is the total number of nodes that retweet a message originating at node $i$ (plus one, for the seed node itself).
+We develop a measure for the influence of each node by calculating the expected size of the ``cascade tree'' that is seeded by the infection of the node, under locally tree-like and infinite-size assumptions on the network structure and under branching-process assumptions on the dynamics.
+The tree size measure is the total number of nodes that retweet a message originating at node $i$ (plus one, for the seed node itself).
 The measure is time-dependent, so that we can identify those nodes who quickly generate cascades (perhaps due to having particularly active followers) and compare the influence of nodes at both early and late times in the cascades.
-Although our derivation of the measure is based on a tree-like assumption for the network, we show that our influence metric works very well even on real-world networks.
-We focus on the scalability of the algorithm with network size, and propose a numerically efficient approach that makes calculation of our tree-size influence measure feasible even in very large networks.
+Although our derivation of the measure is based on a tree-like assumption for the network, we show that our influence metric works well even on real-world networks.
+We focus on the scalability of the algorithm with network size, and propose a numerically efficient approach that makes calculation of the tree-size influence measure feasible even in very large networks.

 This work was motivated and inspired by the paper \cite{Radicchi16a} by Radicchi and Castellano, who show that the nonbacktracking centrality identifies the most influential single spreaders in a susceptible-infected-recovered (SIR) model of epidemic spreading at criticality.
 Our work extends \cite{Radicchi16a} in several directions: we examine the general class of subcritical spreading processes, taking the spreading at criticality as a limiting case, and reproducing the results of \cite{Radicchi16a} in that special limit case.
 Moreover, we consider time-dependent influence, with the relative importance of nodes potentially being different at short times than in the long-time or static limit that is considered in \cite{Radicchi16a} and most other papers.